RingBase/broker/README.md

 ## Broker

 This is the RingBase WebSocket/AMQP broker which sits between browser clients and Invoca's API.
-It receives incoming messages over AMQP and relays thenm to clients over WebSockets, as well as handling data flow in the opposite direction.
+It receives incoming messages over AMQP and relays them to clients over WebSockets, as well as handling data flow in the opposite direction.

 ### Usage